davidoury/docker-tutorial/README.md

 $ docker run --detach=true mynametag
 $ docker ps
 ```
+Notice that the container is running.

-The next set of code blocks will run a detached container, find its name and then stop the container.
+The next three code blocks will run a detached container,
+find its name and then stop the container.
 ```
 $ docker run --detach=true mynametag sleep 60
 ```
-Look under the `NAMES` field and copy the name of the running container.
+Run the following command, then look under the `NAMES` field
+and copy the name of the running container.
 ```
 $ docker ps
 ```